indieweb/wordpress-micropub/readme.md

 ## Authentication and authorization

 Supports the full OAuth2/IndieAuth authentication and authorization flow.
 Defaults to IndieAuth.
-Custom auth and token endpoints can be used by overriding the `MICROPUB_AUTHENTICATION_ENDPOINT` and `MICROPUB_TOKEN_ENDPOINT` endpoints.
+Custom auth and token endpoints can be used by overriding the `MICROPUB_AUTHENTICATION_ENDPOINT` and `MICROPUB_TOKEN_ENDPOINT` endpoints or by setting the options `indieauth_authorization_endpoint` and `indieauth_token_endpoint` which are also set by the Indieauth Plugin.

 If the token's `me` value matches a WordPress user's URL, that user will be used.
 Otherwise, the token must match the site's URL, and no user will be used.

 Alternatively, you can set `MICROPUB_LOCAL_AUTH` to 1 to use WordPress's internal user login instead of tokens.